ibebio/vc-gatk4-snakemake/README.md

 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.

 -->
 Clone the repository into the place where you want to perform the data analysis.
-It is important to include the submodules:
 ```
 git clone https://github.com/ibebio/vc-gatk4-snakemake.git
 ```